x-hgg-x/arkanoid-rust/README.md

 # Arkanoid-rust

-Arkanoid game in Rust using Amethyst game engine
+Arkanoid game in Rust using Amethyst game engine.

+You must have [Git LFS](https://git-lfs.github.com/) installed when cloning the repository to download assets.